codewitchio/HEMA-Broadcast/README.md

 This is very much a work in progress and there are plans to add multiple different templates and add options for changing the visual style etc.

-Here's an early alpha demo to show the intended usage flow:
+Here's an very early, very outdated alpha demo to show the intended usage flow:

 https://github.com/Aryuko/HEMA-Broadcast/assets/7040167/d0d6f3f7-1b7b-4f23-b935-0f973d465c2b